Show Filters

 Beyond centralization, it is also important to structure the relationship between finance (the typical parent organization of AP) and supply chain (the typical parent organization of procurement) from a reporting perspective.
 In organizations where procurement and AP operate as separate teams, there is often a common global process owner across P2P, even if the functions report to separate executives.

 It is also important to choose the right reporting relationships and structures for end-to-end process owners.
-Robinson noted that in many leading organizations, transformation or process design and improvement is separate from process execution.
-The end-to-end process owner is responsible for end-to-end process design, metrics, process improvement, and continuous improvement.
-The end-to-end process owner does not report to the person responsible for the execution of the process, “but rather to a different person within the organization that is responsible for the end-to-end upstream and downstream design.
-Typically, they would report to a head of shared services in a shared services organization, but they may also report to a governance board or committee that oversees the model.”
+In many leading organizations, the end-to-end process owner is responsible for process design, metrics, process improvement, and continuous improvement.
+This process owner does not report to the person responsible for the execution of the process.
+Instead, they typically report to a head of shared services (in a shared services organization) or a governance board that oversees the model.

-End-to-end processes like P2P have many moving parts that transcend organizational silos.
+End-to-end processes like P2P transcend organizational silos.
 Getting the right governance and reporting structures in place is critical for coordinating process management activities across functions, balancing investments in strategic procurement capabilities like category management, and ensuring that process improvements do not damage upstream or downstream processes.
 More broadly, these governance structures provide a strong foundation upon which organizations can build new and more effective models for procurement service delivery.

 Let’s Work Together